Uloma-tech/LITA-Capstone-project/README.md

 # LITA-Capstone-project
+### Project Overview
-# This project explores the sales performance analysis of a retail store.
+### This project explores the sales performance analysis of a retail store.
-# In this project the Excel, Sql and PowerBI tools were used for data cleaning and visualisation.
+### In this project Excel, SQL and PowerBI tools were used for data cleaning and visualisation.
+### By analysing the various parameters in the data set we seek to make reasonable decisions to enable the retail store maximise more profits and retain customers loyalty.